Black Cumin Protocol for Diabetes

 Dosage Requirements for Treating Diabetes

 In both studies 2 grams of Nigella sativa seeds were used to the highest possibility.
 Two grams of seeds is equal to 2 to 3 capsules of ground seeds.
 The seeds need to be heated and then ground.
-The heated and ground seeds were not mixed with any ingredient, such as honey which is suggested in cancer therapies.
+The heated and ground seeds were not mixed with any ingredient, such as honey.
 The seeds were taken in capsule form.
 It is always best to look for vegetarian or halal capsules, avoiding all pork residue type gelatin capsules.

 The oil of the Nigella sativa seed can be used if desired.
 The oil is 2 1/2 times stronger than the seed, so a minimal amount is needed.
 Look for only true Nigella sativa to be sure of its potent effect.
 The oil is not heated and must be taken on an empty stomach, unlike many companies currently recommend.
 If you are taking the oil, it is best to take the oil in capsule form or straight from the bottle, as honey is still a form of sugar.